 The house has been recently refurbished and there is a large, light, spacious vegetarian kitchen with an open-plan dining space.
 Doors open onto the garden.

-Up to fifteen people can stay overnight at the retreat centre.
+Up to 20 people can stay overnight at the retreat centre.
 There are thirteen bedrooms in total, nine in the main house and four in Shraddha.

-On the ground floor of the main house, there are three single en suite rooms.
-One is suitable for those with a disability.
-Two have double beds.
-On the first floor, there is one single en suite room, two single rooms with shared facilities, two twin rooms with shared facilities and one triple room en suite.
+On the ground floor of the main house, there are two ensuite rooms, one double and one twin, which are accessed from the outside of the building.
+There is one ensuite single room which is wheelchair accessible (an extra bed for a carer can be provided in this room).
+On the first floor, there is one single ensuite room, two single rooms with shared facilities, two twin rooms with shared facilities and one triple ensuite room.

-At Shraddha, there are two double rooms and two kuti (monastic style) single rooms on the outside of the building.
+At Shraddha, there is one double room, one twin room and two kuti (monastic style) single rooms accessed from the outside of the building.

 There are two large practice rooms.
 One is conveniently located in the main house.
 The other is in Shraddha and has stunning views through its glass walls.
 Both are aesthetically pleasing spaces with underfloor heating.
 They are equipped with yoga props and mats.